Updated Lineup For WWE Money In The Bank 2025 - PWMania - Wrestling News

-Following the post-WWE Saturday Night’s Main Event episode of SmackDown, the company announced an updated lineup for the upcoming Money in the Bank 2025 Premium Live Event.
+Following the WWE Money in the Bank go-home episode of RAW, the company announced an updated lineup for the upcoming Money in the Bank 2025 Premium Live Event.

-The Women’s Money in the Bank Ladder Match will include Alexa Bliss, Roxanne Perez, Rhea Ripley, Giulia, Naomi, and one additional participant to be announced.
-For the Men’s Money in the Bank Ladder Match, confirmed competitors include Solo Sikoa, LA Knight, Penta, Seth “Freakin” Rollins, and Andrade, with one more competitor still to be determined.
+The Women’s Money in the Bank Ladder Match will feature Alexa Bliss, Roxanne Perez, Rhea Ripley, Giulia, Naomi, and Stephanie Vaquer.
+In the Men’s Money in the Bank Ladder Match, confirmed competitors include Solo Sikoa, LA Knight, Penta, Seth “Freakin” Rollins, Andrade, and El Grande Americano.

 WWE Money in the Bank 2025 is scheduled for Saturday, June 7, at the Intuit Dome in Los Angeles, California, and will stream live on Peacock in the U.S. and on Netflix internationally.